Septic System Construction Permit

 How Will My Application Be Processed?

-Completed application forms and application fees should be sent to the Division of Groundwater Protection at the local county office.
+Completed application forms and application fees should be sent to the Division of Water Resources at the appropriate Environmental Field Office.
 A detailed review of the application is conducted, and the applicant is notified when the review is complete.
 The review process generally takes 10 days and must be completed within 45 days of the date the application was submitted.

 What Fees Are Required?

 |New Conventional or Large Diameter Gravelless Pipe SSDS Permit||$400 up to 1000 gallons per day design flow